-- (1.1) NC will implement evidence-based prevention programs, policies, and practices in 10 high need counties, including at least one county with a military base, by 12/2019. - (1.2) NC will build infrastructure to deploy evidence-based prevention programs, policies and practices for underage alcohol use, vaping and marijuana use among members of the NC Higher Education Coalition, and historically Black colleges and universities, by 12/2019.
+Objective 1-1: NC will implement evidence-based prevention programs, policies, and practices in 10 high need counties, including at least one county with a with military base.

+Objective 1-2: NC will build infrastructure to deploy evidence-based prevention programs, policies, and practices for underage alcohol use, vaping, and marijuana use among members of The NC Higher Education Coalition, and historically Black colleges or universities.